nextstrain/mpox/ingest/vendored/README.md

 Shared internal tooling for pathogen data ingest.
 Used by our individual pathogen repos which produce Nextstrain builds.
-Expected to be vendored by each pathogen repo using `git subtree`.
+Expected to be vendored by each pathogen repo using `git subrepo`.

 Some tools may only live here temporarily before finding a permanent home in `augur curate` or Nextstrain CLI.
 Others may happily live out their days here.